-I am currently being mentored by Margi Flint of Earthsong Herbals in Marblehead, Massachusetts.
-I am so happy to be learning Margi's techniques of reading the body and absorbing her deep wisdom of working with clients as I sit with her in clinic.
+Margi Flint of Earthsong Herbals in Marblehead, Massachusetts is my mentor in clinical herbalism.
 I have studied Traditional Chinese Medicine's approach to herbalism and nutrition through Michael Tierra's East West School of Planetary Herbology.
 I have studied anatomy and physiology through the Heartstone Herbal School and continue to seek deeper understanding of how the body works.
 I completed an apprenticeship with Pam Montgomery at Sweetwater Sanctuary and I am a certified Plant Spirit Healing practitioner.
 I continue to study with Pam several times a year.
 Plant Spirit Healing forms the foundation of my energetic work with clients.
 I am also certified in Reiki II.
 I am a member of the American Herbalists Guild.

 I have lived and worked on two organic farms.
 I have a long-standing interest in permaculture and biological and ecological systems.
 My husband Alex and I live on a homestead in Teaticket, Massachusetts where we raise chickens and grow an abundance of good food and medicine.
 I am also a painter.